Priluk

 Priluk (Прилук) is a rural locality (a village) in Vinogradovsky District, Arkhangelsk Oblast, Russia.
 The population was 17 as of 2010.

+In the 1940s prisoners of the Sevdvinlag camps who died in the infirmary 3 km away were buried here.

 Geography

 Priluk is located 16 km east of Bereznik (the district's administrative centre) by road.
 Shilenga is the nearest rural locality.